Ivy House, SE15 3BE

 - 020 7635 6426

 This pub, which has been through a number of changes of management over recent years, was finally sold for development by Enterprise Inns in 2012, and closed on 22 April.
-It received a Grade II listed building status from English Heritage shortly before closure, so it is still uncertain what will happen to the site.
-As of October 2012, a local community group were continuing to try to save it as a pub, and as of March 2013 Londonist reports that they're succeeding.
+It received a Grade II listed building status from English Heritage shortly before closure.
+As of October 2012, a local community group were continuing to try to save it as a pub, and as of August 2013 they have succeeded; it reopened on 25 August 2013.

 Entrance is into a smallish room at the front, which has retained a lot of the traditional decoration photo.
 Wooden panelling announces the names of all the old Trumans beers, and an open fire keeps the main room toasty and warm in winter.
 There's also a fantastic back room with a stage area under a proscenium arch and gold lamé curtains, which in the past has hosted live music of all varieties (including Hugh Metcalfe's bonkers club night, the Klinker club, at which you can never be sure what to expect).
 There's a separate room with pool tables, and a beer garden out the back.